-PROGRESS RATING PILLAR Achieved Substantially achieved On track Partial progress Pending completion of another action Not commenced implementation of the UNODC/WCO Container Control Program and relevant training.
-2.3 Intelligence-based prevention and action against trafficking in ivory and rhino horn in coordination with SERNIC 2.4 Capacity Building a) Implementation of the ICCWC Indicator Framework (2 days moderated workshop) b) Capacity building on Scene of Crime Management for officials from ANAC/SERNIC. c) Capacity building for prosecutors (PGR) and investigators (ANAC and SERNIC) d) Capacity building for Judges to raise the
+PROGRESS RATING PILLAR Achieved Substantially achieved On track Partial progress Pending completion of another action Not commenced trafficking in ivory and rhino horn in coordination with SERNIC a) Implementation of the ICCWC Indicator Framework (2 days moderated workshop) b) Capacity building on Scene of Crime Management for officials from ANAC/SERNIC. c) Capacity building for prosecutors (PGR) and investigators (ANAC and SERNIC) 2.5 Strengthening the collaboration with National Police of Mozambique (PRM) in countering wildlife trafficking a) MINT and the PRM General Command to issue a statement to the PRM Provincial Commands about the legitimacy, function and need for coordination, communication and collaboration with the ANAC Enforcement Unit and inspectors of the National Agency for Environmental Quality Control (AQUA).